 “trac_noauth_start” – server startup without authentication

-“trac_basic_auth_start” – server start without authentication
+“trac_basic_auth_start” – server start with authentication

 3. To open the site, go to the following address in any browser convenient for you http:// vm_ip:8000.